LucaPanz97/Statistical_Inference_Project/README.md

 The project was carried out during 'Inferenza Statistica' course of Ingegneria Matematica at PoliMi, 2020.

-Special thanks to Prof. ssa Paganoni, under whose guidance all the material was developed.
+Special thanks to Prof.ssa Paganoni, under whose guidance all the material was developed.